R. David LeButt Award

 Nomination Deadline

-1. The deadline for nominations to be considered in a given year is January 31.
+1. The deadline for nominations to be considered in a given year is December 31st.

 2. A complete nomination form must be received by the AC on or prior to the deadline date.
 Nomination forms will be accepted on a daily basis and considered for the appropriate award year.